Sales Management: How VPs of Sales at $50M+ Revenue Companies Drive Growth

 What are the top pieces of sales management advice from leaders who achieve massive revenue growth?

-We combed through numerous podcasts, articles, and interviews to answer this question.
+We combed through numerous sales podcasts, articles, and interviews to answer this question.

 Sales management is about much more than coaching a team – it requires the coordination of both people and resources and implementing a cohesive strategy that’ll drive business revenue.

 Below, these top industry experts cover various elements of leadership – business transformation, data alignment, leadership skills, hiring top talent, pipeline generation, and coaching.